kando-menu/kando/docs/configuring.md

 }
 ```

 **`"uri"`:** This type is used to open any kind of URI.
-The `data` property of the node must contain a `uri` property which contains the URI to open.
-For instance, this node will open GitHub in the default browser:
+The `data` property of the menu item must contain a `uri` property which contains the URI to open.
+For instance, this menu item will open GitHub in the default browser:
 ```json
 {
   "name": "GitHub",